mephi42/deluged-via-proxy/README.md

 # Abstract

-Run [`deluged`](https://deluge-torrent.org/) via proxy in an isolated environment, so that it cannot make direct connections.
+Run [`deluged`](https://deluge-torrent.org/) in an isolated environment, so that it cannot make direct connections.

-A very simple and reliable measure must force all traffic through the proxy.
+A very simple and reliable measure forces all traffic through the proxy.

 # Prerequisites